 In a centralized payment processor, we trust the central authority to verify transactions and update balances.
 However, in a decentralized payment processor, everyone runs everything by listening for and downloading new transactions.
 But in what order?
 Lack of agreement on the order of transactions leads to a potential problem - the inability of everyone to agree on a common state of the network.

 |Initial State||Aparna has 10 eth, Aparna sends Jing 8 eth, Aparna sends Karl 8 eth||Aparna has 10 eth, Aparna sends Karl 8 eth Aparna sends Jing 8 eth,|

 |Final State||Aparna has 2 eth, Jing has 8 eth, Karl has 0 eth||Aparna has 2 eth, Karl has 8 eth, Jing has 0 eth|

-Two drastically different final states arise from a lack of agreement on ordering
+Note that two drastically different final states arise from a lack of agreement on transaction ordering.

-It’s not enough to have decentralized verification - we also need decentralized consensus on the verification of the order that the code gets executed.
-In this course we will start with a centralized implementation of a simple payment system.
+It’s not enough to have decentralized verification - we also need decentralized consensus on the verification of the order that the code gets executed in.
+In this course, we will start with a centralized implementation of a simple payment system.
 We’ll call it Web 2.0 PayPal.
-As the course progresses, we will turn it into a decentralized payment protocol - and call it Web 3.0 PayPal because buzzwords are easy signals for naming.
-But before we embark on that journey, let’s take a high level whirl through cryptoeconomics in bitcoin.
+As the course progresses, we will turn it into a decentralized payment protocol and call it Web 3.0 PayPal (because buzzwords are easy signals for naming).
+But before we embark on that journey, let’s take a high level whirl through cryptoeconomics in Bitcoin.